jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 # Conduct system design

-## Approach
+## Methodology

 * Verify the goals

-    * Why we are doing this application / solution
+    * Why we are doing this application / solution?
-    * Who is the end user
+    * Who is the end user?
-    * How they will use the system and for what
+    * How they will use the system and for what purpose?
-    * What are the expected outcome and inputs
+    * What are the expected outcomes and what are the inputs?
     * How to measure success?

 * Think about end user's experience - working backward